ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

         docker run -itd --name gitlab \
             --hostname your.gitlab.domain.com \   # Specify the hostname
             --restart always \
-            -p 2222:22                            # Remove this if cloning via SSH should not be supported -p 80:80 -p 443:443 \                 # Alternative 1: If you are NOT running your own NGINX instance -p <some port of your choosing>:80    # Alternative 2: If you ARE running your own NGINX instance -v gitlab_data:/var/opt/gitlab \
+            -m 3000m \                            # Optional argument to limit the memory usage of Gitlab -p 2222:22 \                          # Remove this if cloning via SSH should not be supported -p 80:80 -p 443:443 \                 # Alternative 1: If you are NOT running your own NGINX instance -p <some port of your choosing>:80 \  # Alternative 2: If you ARE running your own NGINX instance -v gitlab_data:/var/opt/gitlab \
             -v gitlab_logs:/var/log/gitlab \
-            -v gitlab_config:/etc/gitlab gitlab/gitlab-ce:latest
+            -v gitlab_config:/etc/gitlab \
+            gitlab/gitlab-ce:latest

 3. Wait a couple of minutes until the container is deployed and GitLab is set up, then open the instance in you browser and set a first admin password of your choosing.
 You can then login using the username "root" and you password.